SkiFire13/master-thesis/chapters/background/5-symbolic-formulation.typ

 // TODO: Better name?
 (Characterization?)
 == Symbolic formulation and selections

+// TODO: Cite Venema.
+2008 ?
+Systems of fixpoint equations can be characterized using a parity game @baldan_games, also called a powerset game.
+This characterization in particular allows to determine whether some element of a basis is under the solution for one of the variables of the system.
+This makes sense because in practice the actual solution of the system may include lot of informations we are not interested about, for example for the $mu$-calculus it would include all the states that satisfy the given formula, while we are only interested in knowing whether one particular state is included, or for bisimilarity it would include all pairs of processes that are bisimilar, but again we are only interested in a single pair.

+// TODO: Intuition on the definition?

 #definition("powerset game")[
   Let $(L, sub)$ be a complete lattice and $B_L$ a basis of $L$.
 Let $E = tup(x) feq_tup(eta) tup(f) (tup(x))$ be a system of $n$ fixpoint equations.